AIFanatic/three-sdfgi/README.md

 - Efficient SDF ray marching, by combining all the SDF's into a scene SDF.
 <br>
 This was explored but it has several caveats:
-  - Either the scene is static, or performance of combining several SDF's in real time becomes a problem, especially using WebGL only.
+-  - Either the scene is static, or performance of combining several SDF's in real time becomes a problem, especially using WebGL only.
-  - SDF resolution becomes a problem due to the cubic nature of SDF's.
+-  - SDF resolution becomes a problem due to the cubic nature of SDF's.
-- Use shadow cascades instead of
+- Shadows using the depth buffer and trace against the SDF's.

 ## References
 [Gaukler/PlainRenderer](https://github.com/Gaukler/PlainRenderer) A lot of the code is based on this project, huge thanks for making it public and MIT.